Our trust values

 How to make the most of your consultation

-• Check your appointment letter carefully to make sure you have the right date, time.
+• Check your appointment letter carefully to make sure you have the right location, date and time.
 Make a note of whether you are having a face to face, video or telephone appointment.

 • Ask for an interpreter or communication support if needed.